How to Unlock the Creative Process & Maximize Creative Energy

 But sometimes, even though you may enjoy what you’re creating, life gets hard and busy and it’s really easy to find the creative process to completely shutdown.
 You get into a rut.
 How do you get out of it?

-how to Stimulate the creative process
+How to Stimulate the Creative Process

 When we find ourselves in a creative rut, it means that our mindsets are off in some way.
-For me, I’ve discovered that as long as I have some sort of egocentric motivator for completing a project or anything creative, then I can’t really fully let go and detach myself from trying to control the desired outcome of the situation.
+For me, I’ve discovered that as long as I have some egocentric motivator for completing a project or anything creative, then I can’t fully let go and detach myself from trying to control the desired outcome of the situation.

 1. The Creative Process Requires Patience & Letting Go of All Expectations

-If you’re trying to write a book or build a business, shoot photographs, design an app, etc., it’s so important to just get started and to let go of any sense of control you might have on how this product or business or website should look like or turn out.
+If you’re trying to write a book or build a business, shoot photographs, design an app, etc., it’s important to just get started and to let go of any sense of control one might have on how this product or business or website should look like or turn out.
 This causes unnecessary stress that interferes with the creative process and natural flow state.

-This tendency automatically sets you up into a mindset of control which prevents one from taking exploratory steps forward and allowing the flow of creative energy to work through you.
+This tendency automatically sets you up into a mindset of control, which prevents one from taking exploratory steps forward and allowing the flow of creative energy to work through you.
 Instead, we get stuck with a rigid mindset and procrastination because you can’t figure out which step to take next, rather than trusting and letting it unfold naturally.
 Trusting the process to unfold rather than trying to calculate the next step is essential, although it goes against our logical nature.

-It might be brutally hard and you’ll have to work long hours creating and learning skills you never had before, but taking that first step and getting started is what’s most important.
+It might be brutally hard, and you’ll have to work long hours creating and learning skills you never had before, but taking that first step and getting started is what’s most important.
 Then you can trust the process to unfold by releasing control over how things should turn out.